tpoikela/uvm-python/docs/source/uvm_users_guide_1.2.rst

 d) Add control fields (“knobs”) for the items identified in Step (a) to enable easier test writing.
 e) Use UVM field macros to enable printing, copying, comparing, and so on.
-f) Define do_\* functions for use in creation, comparison, printing, packing, and unpacking of transaction data as needed (see Section 6.7).
+f) Define do functions for use in creation, comparison, printing, packing, and unpacking of transaction data as needed (see Section 6.7).

 UVM has built-in automation for many service routines that a data item needs.
 For example, you can use::

-    — print() to print a data item.
+    - print() to print a data item.
-    — copy() to copy the contents of a data item.
+    - copy() to copy the contents of a data item.
-    — compare() to compare two similar objects.
+    - compare() to compare two similar objects.

 UVM allows you to specify the automation needed for each field and to use a built-in, mature, and consistent implementation of these